bokkypoobah/TopSecrets/README.md

 #### Download Overlayroot Installation Files

-Overlayroot is used by the Raspberry Pi OS to create a read-only filesystem.
+[Overlayroot](https://spin.atomicobject.com/protecting-ubuntu-root-filesystem/) is used by the Raspberry Pi OS to create a read-only filesystem.
 We will need to download the `overlayroot` installation files before disconnecting from the network in the next step.

-Open a Terminal and execute the following command:
+Open a Terminal session and execute the following command:

 `sudo apt-get install overlayroot --download-only`